 Consult a healthcare provider if you experience any of the following:

-• Pain is accompanied by headache or fever
+• Pain is accompanied by headache, numbness, or weakness

 Talk to a Healthcare Provider